Prettyhtml/prettyhtml/README.md

 const prettyhtml = require('@starptech/prettyhtml')
 try {
   const vFile = prettyhtml(`<custom foo="bar"></custom>`, {
-    tabWidth: 2,        // the space width of your indentation level (default: 2)
+    tabWidth: 2,          // The space width of your indentation level (default: 2)
-    useTabs: false,     // use tabs instead spaces for indentation (default: false)
+    useTabs: false,       // Use tabs instead spaces for indentation (default: false)
-    printWidth: 80,     // use different maximum line length (default: 80)
+    printWidth: 80,       // Use different maximum line length (default: 80)
-    usePrettier: true,  // use prettier for embedded content (default: true)
+    usePrettier: true,    // Use prettier for embedded content (default: true)
-    singleQuote: false  // use single quote instead double quotes (default: `"`)
+    singleQuote: false    // Use single quote instead double quotes (default: `"`)
                           // only needed if you use single quotes in your templates
+    wrapAttributes: false // Force to wrap attributes (when it has multiple)
     prettier: {}          // use custom prettier settings for embedded content }) console.log(vFile.contents)
 } catch(error) {